binkley/kotlin-rational/README.md

 ### Sorting

-All values sort in the natural mathematical sense, except that for `FloatingBigRational`, `NaN` sorts to the position where `Double.NaN` would sort, regardless of other values.
-There is no sense of natural order for `NaN`, so this code chooses to sort `NaN` the same as does `Double`.
+All values sort in the natural mathematical sense, excepting that with `FloatingBigRational`, `NaN` sorts to the position where `Double.NaN` would sort, regardless of other values.
+There is no sense of natural order for `NaN`, so this code chooses to sort `NaN` the same as does `Double`, or, to the end.

 For `FloatingBigRational`, all `NaN` are "quiet"; none are "signaling", including sorting.
 This follows the Java convention for floating-point, and is a